This blog may contain affiliate links. Read our disclosure policy for more info.

 There are various options for furthering your exploration of Lake Louise!
 You may paddle the lake or ice skate on the lake if you visit Lake Louise in the winter.
 Both are traditional Canadian pastimes.

-Lake Louise also has some fantastic hikes!
-The Lake Agnes Tea House Trail is one of my favorites.
-It begins at the lake’s edge and takes you well over Lake Louise, where you can glance down and see areas of the lake from afar.
+Lake Louise also has some fantastic hikes and the Lake Agnes Tea House Trail is one of my favorites.
 And yes, there is actually a tea house out there where you can order a drink to pair with the view!
 The Lake Agnes Tea House Trail is a somewhat challenging, but not technical, 7.3-kilometer (4.5-mile) return trail.
+If you’re not a confident hiker, you can still enjoy the Lake Agnes Tea House Trail on this guided hike!

 Do yourself a favor and stop for a least a night in Lake Louise.
 The only problem is sometimes it can be hard to find somewhere to stay in Lake Louise (hotels often book up well in advance.)
 But if you can, book a hotel in Lake Louise Village.